 Now, affiliate marketing itself is something that I’ll come back to later and it is a legitimate approach.
 But, any site that attempts to manipulate you like this isn’t likely to provide very good directions or information about how to be successful in the field.
 Instead, you’ll probably end up with basic information along with attempts to get you to spend even more money.

 3. Questionable Testimonials and Proof

-You’ll often find that companies use various type of proof and testimonials to convince you that their product is real.
+You’ll often find that companies use various types of proof and testimonials to convince you that their product is real.
 Yet, this is often just another manipulative practice.

 Often you’ll find that testimonials are entirely fake, where the site owner has written them and used a stock photo for the image.
 This issue is even true for video testimonials.
 In those cases, the site owner may have used a service on Fiverr or somewhere similar to pay somebody to make the video.

 Basically, testimonials mean absolutely nothing and they certainly shouldn’t be trusted.
 That’s even true if the images and stories seem real, as there is no shortage of ways to fake a testimonial.